3. Reference design for backup services

 All the components will be deployed in VMs running on top of a hypervisor in order to leverage the quick deployment times of new VMs starting from templates and to protect components that cannot be executed in multiple instances, like the Veeam Backup & Replication server.
 Because of this, sizing rules will be based on vCPUs (virtual CPUs) rather than sockets and cores.
 Additionally, the size adjustments of virtual disks will be easier than in a physical server, like when it will be needed to increase the WAN accelerator cache size for example.

 During this chapter (and the following one dedicated to replication services), these VMs are referred to as servers; please remember that physical servers only refer to the repositories.
+If you plan to use physical servers, adjust the CPU considerations to existing and available CPU models and specifications.

 Table of contents